 The year 2019 is our 34th season of hosting Interfaith Shelter Network guests at St. James by-the-Sea.
 Our guests will arrive Saturday, December 28, to officially launch the start of the two week period here at St. James.

 The collaborative program serves homeless men, women, and children in San Diego who receive shelter and other services for a two week period.
 Over the years, the demographical composition of shelter guests has changed.
 Currently, we are seeing more single mothers with children.
 Each guest is pre-screened and receives additional case management support as they endeavor to get their lives on more solid footing.

 The guests will stay in the Parish Hall and will be here from 5:00 pm to 7:00 am the following morning, each day during their two-week stay.
-They will sleep and eat breakfast and dinner here.
+They will sleep, and eat breakfast and dinner here.
 As each guest leaves during the day for work, job hunting, going to school or Sunday worship services, we send them off with a healthy sack lunch.
 They will have access to showers and laundry facilities under our supervision at our neighbor church, La Jolla Presbyterian.